Thousands of UK ambulance staff strike as public urged to avoid risks | Health

 Thousands of UK ambulance staff strike as public urged to avoid risks

 "That's the point at which the trade unions have chosen to take industrial action and in doing so they haven't been willing to work with us to agree national exemptions in terms of covering all of the category one, category two, life threatening and emergency calls," he told the BBC.
-Christina McAnea, general secretary of Unison, said she was "utterly shocked" by Barclay's comments, adding that he knew detailed plans were in place in local areas.
+Christina McAnea, general secretary of Unison, said she was shocked by Barclay's comments given that detailed contingency plans had been agreed in local areas.

-Health and Social Care Secretary Steve Barclay said the public should "just use their common sense", adding that the action came when the National Health Service (NHS) was "already facing very significant pressure".
+Health and Social Care Secretary Steve Barclay said the public should "just use their common sense", adding that the action came when the National Health Service (NHS) was "already facing very significant pressure" from cases of flu and COVID-19.
 "That's the point at which the trade unions have chosen to take industrial action and in doing so they haven't been willing to work with us to agree national exemptions in terms of covering all of the category one, category two, life threatening and emergency calls," he told the BBC.

-Christina McAnea, general secretary of Unison, said she was "utterly shocked" by Barclay's comments, adding that he knew detailed plans were in place in local areas.
-"These accusations from the SoS (secretary of state) are a distraction from the government's own failings and their refusal to constructively resolve this dispute," she said.
+Christina McAnea, general secretary of Unison, said she was shocked by Barclay's comments given that detailed contingency plans had been agreed in local areas.
+"This implication that somehow we've been negligent is really quite shocking," she told Reuters on a picket line in the capital. "(It's) scaremongering across the public."

+She said health workers, including ambulance crews, were "leaving in droves" because services had been run down.
+"That puts additional pressure on those staff who are left behind," she said, adding that health authorities were struggling to recruit and retain workers.

 "This is the worst possible time for industrial action," Chief Executive Matthew Taylor told ITV.
 "It was already the case even without the ambulance industrial action today that it was taking us twice as long to get to people in category two."

-The army has been put on standby to help drive and direct emergency vehicles, but soldiers will not have all the powers that regular ambulance drivers have to respond or provide clinical care. ($1 = 0.8216 pounds)
+The army has been put on standby to help drive and direct emergency vehicles, but soldiers will not have all the powers that ambulance staff have to respond or provide clinical care. ($1 = 0.8216 pound) (Additional reporting by Suban Abdulla; Editing by Sandra Maler, David Evans and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)